Factual Background

 Need Quality Legal Representation?
 Feldstein Family Law Group P.C.
 Is Here for You

-Your legal and financial interests deserve professional attention from a licensed attorney during family law proceedings.
+Your legal and financial interests deserve professional attention from a licensed lawyer during family law proceedings.
 At Feldstein Family Law Group P.C., we are devoted to helping you make sure that your best interests get the respect they deserve.

 For more information, please call us at Feldstein Family Law Group P.C. or contact our firm online.